Jooxbac/Django-REST-Framework-API-Project/README.md

 py manage.py startapp [app-name]
 ```

-Then, go to `settings.py` inside the folder of our django project and add the name of the created app to the list of "INSTALLED_APPS".
+Then, go to `settings.py` inside the folder of our django project and add the name of the created app to the list of `INSTALLED_APPS`.

 6. ### Add REST framework module to Settings.py

-Just like in the previous step: go to `settings.py` inside the folder of our django project and add "rest_framework" to the list of "INSTALLED_APPS".
+Just like in the previous step: go to `settings.py` inside the folder of our django project and add `rest_framework` to the list of `INSTALLED_APPS`.

 7. ### Running the project into a local server